Christie Question: The sinking of the Prince of Wales

 Vereker's dispatches to Secretary of Foreign Affairs Earl Russell soon had an answer.
-On September 5, the British government replied to the consul in Rio Grande that "It is evident that from their dispatches that there has been serious negligence, if not misconduct by the local authorities in Brazil, and that there are even reasons to suspect that the looting of the cargo, and the effects of the passengers, and even the murder of some of the survivors of the wreck, have been the result of that negligence. " Then, it was communicated that the person in charge of business in Rio de Janeiro would receive instructions to pressure the imperial authorities.
+On September 5, the British government replied to the consul in Rio Grande that "It is evident that from their dispatches that there has been serious negligence, if not misconduct by the local authorities in Brazil, and that there are even reasons to suspect that the looting of the cargo, and the effects of the passengers, and even the murder of some survivors of the wreck, have been the result of that negligence."
+Then, it was communicated that the person in charge of business in Rio de Janeiro would receive instructions to pressure the imperial authorities.

 Lord Russell also arranged for Rio's secretary of legation, Evan PM Baillie to transmit his orders to the Naval Station of the South Atlantic commanded by Rear Admiral Richard Laird Warren, so that the necessary naval force could be made available to Vereker to accompany his administrations.

 In mid-September, investigations had succeeded in detaining only one of the participants in the looting, an indigenous man named Mariano Pinto and pointing out another, Manuel Maria Rodrigues, who had fled to Uruguay.
 The local police chief and the municipal judge Antônio Ferreira Garcês and the deputy of Tahim said they lacked resources and all the collaboration with neighbors who refused to appear as witnesses.
 They said they lacked complete evidence and even considered the "unfortunate Indian Mariano Pinto (...) one of the least culpable because he did not hide what he stole and immediately gave himself over to the inspector".

 From the investigation, the widespread news of the shipwreck appeared well at least on June 9, neighbors interested in hiding the loot by communicating to the nearest inspector, who lived 6 leagues from the site, recently on the night of the 11th.
 The official notified the deputy of Tahim and approached the scene of what happened the following day.
 Recently on June 14, the police chief took official notice.